skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **edc_parameter** *(double)* - Default: *0.1*

-  Energy parameter in the EDC equation.
+  This argument defines the energy parameter in the EDC equation.

 \